nickjevershed/same-same/README.md

 ### Important technical information

-This is a very early build, and a whole bunch of the options don't work.
-It will get better over time.
+This is a very early build, and a whole lot of the options don't work.
+It will get better over time - I want to add a bunch of features.
 Use at your own risk.

 You can get me at [@NickEvershed](https://twitter.com/NickEvershed) with feedback, or report a bug/issue/suggest feature/contribute at the GitHub repo here.